eglassman/cool-papers/defs.md

 	- create new exemplars [27's 10]
 	- parse objects into parts and relations
 	- create new abstract categories of objects based on existing categories [27's 12, 27's 13]

+todo: keep reading [27]

+#### Learning of similarity functions and rules

+"abstracting rules and computing similarity to exemplars ... should both be seen as special cases of a more general Bayesian learning framework" [29]

+"In domains ranging from reasoning to language acquisition, a broad view is emerging of cognition as a hybrid of two distinct modes of computation, one based on applying abstract rules and the other based on assessing similarity to stored exemplars [7]."
+[29]

 ##### Bayesian program [concept] learning (BPL)